-The IIPC funds technical and educational projects based on the goals outlined in an annual Request for Proposals and the Strategic Action Plan.
+The IIPC funds technical, educational and curatorial projects based on the goals outlined in the Strategic Action Plan.
+Projects can be submitted by Working Groups and Portfolios or, for dedicated programs, through the Request for Proposals.
 The consortium also collaborates on research and development projects by sharing data and testing tools.
 Task forces are formed to study and make recommendations on specific issues or problems.
-Working Groups and Portfolios also sponsor their own projects and work packages.
+In the annual schedule, the IIPC also supports the General Assembly and Web Archiving Conference, online event series, training workshops, hackathons, and other events by providing direct funding or co-organizing them with members.

 CURRENT PROJECTS